-We reserve the weekend for a sit-down breakfast together, sipping on coffee sweetened with Granny’s Homemade Chocolate Syrup, bacon or sausage, fresh fruit sliced, and the main attraction, like this Dutch baby pancake with all the toppings.
+We reserve the weekend for a sit-down breakfast together, sipping on coffee sweetened with Granny’s Homemade Chocolate Syrup, bacon or sausage, fresh fruit sliced.
+But, the main attraction is this Dutch baby pancake with all the toppings.

 It’s an excellent time for us to catch up, relax, enjoy each other’s company, and soak in the weekend’s freedom.

-Why don’t you mix this easy breakfast up, pop it in the oven, put on the tea kettle for hot water, prep your teapot or French press for coffee, and set out your breakfast toppings.
+Why don’t you mix this easy breakfast up, pop it in the oven, put on the tea kettle for hot water, and prep your teapot or French press for coffee.
+Don’t forget to set out your breakfast toppings!
 Some great examples are…

 - fresh fruit